Install Let’s Encrypt to Create SSL Certificates

 To change the update frequency, choose a different parameter, for example,

-Now that you have installed Let’s Encrypt and obtained SSL certificates, you can configure any package that supports commercial or self-signed SSL certificates to use them.
+Now that you have installed Let’s Encrypt and obtained your free SSL certificates, you can configure any package that supports commercial or self-signed SSL certificates to use them.

 - Email with Postfix, Dovecot, and MySQL